American Journey Grain Free Dog Food receives the Advisor’s best rating of 5 stars.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The fifth ingredient lists chickpeas, also known as garbanzo beans.
-Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.
+Like peas, beans and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

 However, chickpeas contain about 22% protein, a factor that must be considered when judging the actual meat content of this dog food.